shan-emacs/emacs-packages-mirrors/melpa/org-tanglesync-readme.txt

 want to pull external changes if a difference is detected.
 The user can bypass this and always pull by setting the `org-tanglesync-skip-user-check` custom parameter.

+Since v1.1, a "watch" mode has been added that does not require you to be within the org buffer to sync changes to the tangled blocks, but can now instead modify directly from the external tangled buffer and the changes will be synced back to the org file in the background.
+The `org-tanglesync-watch-files` needs only to be set a list of org files with tangled blocks, and `org-tanglesync-watch-mode` needs to enabled globally.